mlazarov/bunyan-stackdriver/README.md

 }, function errorCallback(err) { console.log(err); });
 ```

-* If you are running on Google Cloud Platform, authentication will be taken care of automatically.
-If you're running elsewhere, or wish to provide alternative authentication, you can specify the `keyFilename` pointing to a service account JSON key.
+* If you are running on Google Cloud Platform, authentication will be taken
+care of automatically.
+If you're running elsewhere, or wish to provide
+alternative authentication, you can specify the `keyFilename` pointing to a
+service account JSON key.

 * logName.
-Must be less than 512 characters and include only alphanumeric characters, forward-slash, underscore, hyphen and period.
+Must be less than 512 characters and include only alphanumeric
+characters, forward-slash, underscore, hyphen and period.

 * projectId.
 The id of the project.
-This can be omitted if the environment variable "GCLOUD_PROJECT" is set.
+This can be omitted if the environment
+variable "GCLOUD_PROJECT" is set.

 * writeInterval.
 Specifies the maximum write frequency.
-Messages will be batched between writes to avoid exceeding API rate limits.
-(The default GCP limit is 20 RPS.
+Messages will be
+batched between writes to avoid exceeding API rate limits.
+(The default GCP
+limit is 20 RPS.
 The default setting for BunyanStackDriver is 500 ms.)

 * resource.
 See https://cloud.google.com/logging/docs/api/ref_v2beta1/rest/v2beta1/MonitoredResource.

 * errorCallback.
-Will report errors during the logging process itself:
+Will report errors during the logging process itself.

 ## Known issues

 * Circular objects will cause a stack overflow.
+If you need to log object with
+circular references, either (a) preprocess them to remove the circles, or (b)
-For now, you can not use the `type: "raw"` setting; Bunyan's stringifier will remove circular references then.
+do not use the `type: "raw"` setting and instead let Bunyan's stringifier
+remove circular references.

 ## Links